sellitforcache/MCNPtools/README.md

 Python scripts that are useful for streamlining MCNP runs, managing material definition data, analyzing MCNP results, and creating weight windows from flux maps.

 Contains:
 * Mctal and Tally classes to parse mctal files.
+Plotting methods to make life easier and to eliminate potential errors of doing it by hand.
 Mctal class contains a method that can write weight windows based on mesh tally results
 * calculate_materials module that provides a Mixture class and useful data to perform general mixing of materials and then print MCNP input cards from the results
 * convert2singlefile.py script that inlines all 'read file' lines of a MCNP input file.
 It also automatically wraps lines at 80 characters.